jlpteaching/comparch/modules/gem5/_posts/2000-07-06-assignment6.md

 To dig into why we're seeing the performance results on the real hardware, with gem5 we can look at more extreme systems.
 Instead of just using 4 or 8 cores, we will use 16!
 Moreover, we will use `32768` for the size of the array.
-All of the workloads provided in `resources.json` that you get with `obtain_resource` have these paraemters set to 32768 and 16.
+All of the workloads provided in `resources.json` that you get with `obtain_resource` have these parameters set to 32768 and 16.

 For 16 cores, run *each algorithm* and save the stats output.
 I strongly recommend using `--outdir` and using easy-to-understand names.